-10.1 Invalid Blocks
+10.1 Invalid blocks

-The W25N04KV may have initial invalid blocks when it ships from factory.
+The W25N01GV may have initial invalid blocks when it ships from factory.
 Also, additional invalid blocks may develop during the use of the device.
-Nvb represents the minimum number of valid blocks in the total number of available blocks (See Table 12.1).
-An invalid block is defined as blocks that contain one or more bad bits.
-Block 0, block address 00h is guaranteed to be a valid block at the time of shipment.
+Nvb represents the minimum number of valid blocks in the total number of available blocks (See Table 10.1).
+An invalid block is defined as blocks that contain bad bits uncorrectable by the on-chip ECC.
+The first eight blocks, block 0 to block 7 are guaranteed to be valid blocks at the time of shipment.

-Parameter Symbol Min Max Unit Valid block number Nvb 4016 4096 blocks
+Parameter Symbol Min Max Unit Valid block number Nvb 1004 1024 blocks

-Table 10-1 Valid Block Number
+Table 10.1 Valid Block Number

-10.2 Initial Invalid Blocks
+10.2 Initial invalid blocks